conmaol/maglocunus/other/Japan/Kerr-Osaka.md

 [Notes from Alex Kerr’s (1993) *Lost Japan* ch.
 12]

+Osaka is different to the rest of Japan, but becoming less so.

 ugly but fun

 Tower of the Sun (Taro Okamoto) https://en.wikipedia.org/wiki/Tower_of_the_Sun  太陽の塔